brainhack-school2020/stephaniealley_bhs2020_project/README.md

   * 33 adults

 ### Deliverables
-* GitHub repository containing all [aspects] related to the project, including the markdown document, Docker file, requirements.txt, and Jupyter notebooks
+* GitHub repository containing all items related to the project, including the markdown document, Docker file, requirements.txt, and Jupyter notebooks
 * Complete markdown document (README.md) containing all of the relevant project information
 * Docker file to specify the Docker image
 * requirements.txt to specify the Python environment